Wireless-Innovation-Forum/Spectrum-Access-System/src/harness/reference_models/propagation/ehata/README.md

   - the minimal value for the effective cbsd height being 20m instead of 30m
   - the mobile effective height not used (structural height used instead)
-  - slight modification in formulas used to compute the internal effective height between 3km and 15km
+  - modification of formulas used to compute the terrain effective height between 3km and 15km (due to an issue in original formulas)
   - a buffer overflow bug fix in the original ITS code for quantile calculation.
   (see `FindQuantile.cpp`), which makes the result vary depending on the run.
-  Note: Fix is pending and not yet submitted at this time
+  Note: fix is pending and not yet submitted at this time

 In addition all the code has been ported to use double instead of float, using a global #define in `ehata.h`.
 This allows much more consistent results across existing